Toonami: 2019–present: T.O.M. 6 era

 On July 26, it was announced that JoJo's Bizarre Adventure: Golden Wind would be returning on August 1, starting with episode 29.
 That same day, block runner Jason DeMarco tweeted that Toonami had six original projects in total in the works, including three that were unannounced at the time.
 On July 28, the second season of Fire Force was confirmed with an expected air date of October 24, however it was later rescheduled to November 7.
-On August 4, it was announced that Toonami: Dark Knights was confirmed for DC FanDome has 4 Batman movies in two weeks, including Batman: Year One, Batman: The Dark Knight Returns Part 1, Batman: Gotham Knight and Batman: The Dark Knight Returns Part 2 with an expected air date of August 15, however it was later again on August 22.
+On August 4, it was announced that Toonami: Dark Knights was confirmed for DC FanDome has 4 Batman movies in two weeks, including Batman: Year One, Batman: The Dark Knight Returns Part 1, Batman: Gotham Knight, and Batman: The Dark Knight Returns Part 2 with an expected air date of August 15, however it was later again on August 22.
 On August 22, it was announced that Assassination Classroom would premiere on August 29.
-On October 20, it was announced that Sword Art Online: Alicization - War of Underworld would be returning on November 7, starting with episode 39.
+On October 20, Toonami announced the return of Sword Art Online: Alicization - War of Underworld and premiere of Gēmusetto: Death Beat(s) on November 7, starting with episode 39.
 On November 16, it was announced that Primal was confirmed as the marathon on November 28 for the entire season.
 On December 11, it was announced again that Toonami Wonder Woman night was confirmed for DC FanDome has the entire regularly scheduled lineup was pre-empted by back-to-back movie presentations, including Wonder Woman: Bloodlines and Justice League: The New Frontier on December 19.
 On December 24, 2020, it was announced that SSSS.Gridman would premiere in January 2021.
 On December 28, 2020, it was announced that Toonami would be increasing the block back to four hours as Attack on Titan would return on January 9, 2021.

 On February 1, 2021, it was announced that Black Clover would be returning to February 13, starting with episode 137.
 On February 10, 2021, it was announced that Food Wars!: The Third Plate would be returning on February 27, to replace Assassination Classroom.
 On March 17, 2021, it was announced that The Promised Neverland would be returning as the season two premiere on April 10.
 On June 8, 2021, it was announced that Yashahime: Princess Half-Demon would premiere on June 26.
 On July 13, 2021, it was announced that Harley Quinn was confirmed as the marathon on August 7 for the entire season.
+However, the final episode of the season was not aired that night due to an unknown error.
 On November 10, 2021, it was announced that for one night only, Toonami would receive an extra night of programming on November 26, 2021.
 The lineup featured Shinichiro Watanabe's Blade Runner Black Out 2022 short, the live-action Blade Runner 2049 film, and the first three episodes of Blade Runner: Black Lotus.
+However, the block's on-air branding package was not used that night due to the runtime of the film.